PHI TA KHON FESTIVAL

 Introducing ประเพณีผีตาโขน (Pra Pe Nee Phi Ta Khon) the Phi Ta Khon Festival, the most cheerful and lively parade in Thailand!
-This famous Ghost festival is known for the colorful and vibrant mask parade at Dan sai District, Loei province in the North Eastern region (Isan region) of Thailand.
+This famous Ghost festival is known for the colorful and vibrant mask parade at Dan sai District, Loei province in the North Eastern (Isan region) of Thailand.
 The event takes place over 3 consecutive days where villagers wear handmade gigantic masks to show their artistic skills around town.
 It is believed that the livelier the parade, the better the crop yield will be!
 So come join us for a fruitful year ahead!

 Experience Isan region’s spicy dishes and savory delicacies!